avneets2103/TinDog/README.md

 # TinDog
-Its a basic website made while leraning BootStrap
+Its a basic website made while learning BootStrap